0xAvier/Sub/doc/game.md

 player with the id `pid` is removable or not.
 If not, the new player will not be able to join the game.
 Otherwise, the current player will be evicted and replaced by the new player.
-In our example, because the new player has the flag `is_removable` to `False`, it will ne be possible for another player to join the game with the same pid.
+In our example, because the new player has the flag `is_removable` to `False`, it will not be possible for another player to join the game with the same pid.